bostontrader/androidNDKStudy/README.md

 (http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/jniTOC.html) and the
 [Android Native Development Kit (NDK)](http://developer.android.com/ndk/guides/index.html).
-JNI is Java's spec for how Java should interact with not-Java and the NDK is the kit you need to connect Android/Java to JNI.
+JNI is Java's spec for how Java should interact with not-Java, and the NDK is the kit you need to connect Android/Java to JNI.
 The NDK is easy and straight-forward to download and install and there are no hidden surprises here.
 Start with README.txt and nose around in /docs and see what you find.